bryceckj/ds-projects/README.md

 # ds-projects
-This repository holds personal Data Science projects I have completed
+This repository holds Data Science projects I have completed in my free time.